Community Solar

 Community solar arrangements allow customers to enjoy advantages of solar energy without having to install their own solar energy systems.
 Community solar projects provide an alternative to rooftop PV systems for customers who:

-- Have insufficient solar resources or roof conditions to support a rooftop PV system (due to shading, roof size, or other factors)
+- Have insufficient solar resources or roof conditions to support a rooftop PV system (because of shading, roof size, or other factors)

 - Do not own their homes or buildings